Matti Kohonen, Director of the Financial Transparency Coalition

 Mr. Deya is an Advocate of the High Court of Kenya, and was previously the CEO of the East Africa Law Society (EALS), and, before that, Deputy CEO of the Law Society of Kenya.
 He has also worked with the Kenyan Section of the International Commission of Jurists.
 While at the EALS, he founded the East African Civil Society Organizations’ Forum.
 He litigates extensively at the African Court on Human and Peoples’ Rights, and the East African Court of Justice.
 Don has engaged in advocacy with several organs and institutions of the African Union, African Development Bank, African Legal Support Facility, Common Market for Eastern and Southern Africa, International Conference on the Great Lakes Region, Intergovernmental Authority on Development, and the East African Community amongst others.
 Mr. Deya also engages the United Nations system and the International Criminal Court.

 Holden Healy, Head of Operations, Financial Transparency Coalition

-Holden Healy is the Finance & Grants Manager at Financial Transparency Coalition.
-He was previously Financial Analyst for the Grant Management Solutions project at Management Sciences for Health.
-Before coming to Washington, Holden served two years of service in the U.S. Peace Corps in Central American nation of Panama.
-During this time he worked on economic development through agriculture.
-Holden holds a B.A. in Political Science and a B.A. in History from the University of Minnesota in Minneapolis, Minnesota.
+Holden is the Head of Operations at the Financial Transparency Coalition with a decade of experience in non-profit financial management and operations.
+Prior to joining the FTC, Holden was a Financial Analyst for the Grant Management Solutions project at Management Sciences for Health.
+Holden also spent two years in the U.S. Peace Corps in Panama focusing on community economic development through agriculture.
+Holden holds a B.A. in Political Science and a B.A. in History from the University of Minnesota.